Miserlou/Zappa/docs/domain_with_free_ssl_dns.md

 To verify that you own your domain, Let's Encrypt issues a challenge for you to prove that you control your domain's DNS servers.
 To do this automatically, Zappa requires that you use AWS's [Route 53](https://aws.amazon.com/route53/) DNS service.

 In the AWS [Route 53 web console](https://console.aws.amazon.com/route53/), create a new "Hosted Zone" for your domain.
 Define this value as the _apex_ ("naked") domain of your target domain.
-(So even if you wanted 'test.zappa.io', call this zone 'zappa.io').
-For your target domain, create This will give you a set of NS servers for your domain to use, like so:
+(So even if you wanted `test.zappa.io`, call this zone `zappa.io`).
+This will automatically give you a set of NS servers for your domain to use, like so:

 [![Console](http://i.imgur.com/1DflCR4.png)](https://console.aws.amazon.com/route53/)